Support Us On Patreon

 Baikonur Cosmodrome, Republic of Kazakhstan

-1/5 has witnessed the launch of 487 rockets, including 487 orbital launch attempts, while Baikonur Cosmodrome, Republic of Kazakhstan, has been the site for 1547 rocket launches.
+The 1/5 launch pad has hosted 487 rocket launches, including 487 orbital launch attempts.
+The Baikonur Cosmodrome, Republic of Kazakhstan launch site has been the location for 1563 total rocket launches.

-Progress Rocket Space Center Soyuz FG
+Progress Rocket Space Center Soyuz FG Rocket

 The Soyuz FG rocket is an expendable launch vehicle most commonly known for carrying humans to the International Space Station today.

-Russian Federal Space Agency (ROSCOSMOS)
+About Russian Federal Space Agency (ROSCOSMOS)

 The Roscosmos State Corporation for Space Activities, commonly known as Roscosmos, is the governmental body responsible for the space science program of the Russian Federation and general aerospace research.
 Soyuz has many launch locations the Russian sites are Baikonur, Plesetsk and Vostochny however Ariane also purchases the vehicle and launches it from French Guiana.

-Russian Federal Space Agency (ROSCOSMOS)
+Learn more about Russian Federal Space Agency (ROSCOSMOS)

 guest